Skonto FC: Fourteen titles in a row (1991–2004)

-Defender Mihails Zemļinskis has made the most appearances for the club in domestic competition (252), and the most in European cup ties as well (52).
+Defender Mihails Zemļinskis made the most appearances for the club in domestic competition (252), and the most in European cup ties as well (52).
 Mihails Miholaps is Skonto's all-time top scorer with 155 goals in 216 domestic matches, and 18 in 38 European cup matches.
 In July 2000 Skonto defender Igors Stepanovs was sold to the English Premier League club Arsenal for a fee around £1 million.
-In January 2001 midfielder Juris Laizāns joined the Russian Premier League side CSKA Moscow for £1,57 million, the highest ever transfer fee received by a Latvian club to date.
+In January 2001 midfielder Juris Laizāns joined the Russian Premier League side CSKA Moscow for £1.57 million, the highest ever transfer fee received by a Latvian club at that time.

 Skonto's first major victory in the European came in 1994, when they defeated Scotland's Aberdeen F.C., former European Super Cup winners; and in 1999 Skonto managed a 0–0 draw at home with Chelsea in a UEFA Champions League qualifier after losing 3–0 away two weeks earlier in what was Chelsea's first game in the Champions League.
 Skonto FC also played as Latvian champion against European giants Barcelona and Internazionale.

 An exciting battle for the Latvian championship title occurred again in the final round of the 2001 season when Skonto trailed FK Ventspils by two points as they faced an away match against Liepājas Metalurgs, a team which also had hopes of becoming champions.
 Ventspils lost their match; Skonto won theirs; and Skonto were Latvian champions once more.